civboot/civlua/ds/README.md

 - Duration and Epoch for time (must use civix or posix to construct an Epoch)
 - Hash Set: `Set{'zebra', 'anchovy'}:union{'corn', 'zebra'}`
 - Linked List: `LL():addFront(1):addBack(2)`

+## global none: "set but none" vs nil's simply "unset"

+ds adds (or uses if already set) only one global: `none`

+In Lua `nil` always means "unset".
+Certain APIs (like JSON) might distinguish between unset vs null/empty/none.
+For such APIs `none` can be used to mean "set as none" instead of simply "unset" (which is what `nil` means).

+WARNING: `none and 'is true' or 'is false' == 'is true'` You can use `ds.bool` to auto-convert none to `false`.